sugarlabs/GSoC/README.md

 ## Right fit

-When we start interacting with you during the application period, we have several ways to see if you are the right fit; see how you compare to our perfect student;
+When we start interacting with you during the application period, we have several ways to see if you are the right fit; see how you compare to our perfect applicant;

 * you have a GitHub profile with a history of commits, pull requests, and issues in our project, other projects, or personal projects,